simon-frankau/sphere-tracer/README.md

   horizontal and vertical elements.
 To be honest, I'm a bit underwhelmed by this one.

+* *moblur* Demonstrates motion blur.
+It's like 'dof', only with the balls moving away from/towards the viewer.
+I also turned off the depth-of-field effect in order to make sure the blurriness basically comes from the motion.
+I don't think the effect is super-impressive, but it's kind of nice.
+I prefer it to the fuzzy reflections.

 (If you want the pretty-much-original version, use the tag "original-spheres")